June 8, 2022

 - Cho YA, Lee J, Oh JH, Chang HJ, Sohn DK, Shin A, et al. Genetic Risk Score, Combined Lifestyle Factors and Risk of Colorectal Cancer.
 Cancer Res Treat.
 2019;51(3):1033-40.

-- Brown W, Bauman A, Burton N. Development of Evidence-based Physical Activity Recommendations for Adults (18-64 years).
-Australia; 2012.
+- Brown WJ, Bauman AE, Bull F, Burton NW.
+Development of Evidence-based Physical Activity Recommendations for Adults (18-64 years).
+Report prepared for the Australian Government Department of Health.
+2012.

-20. Hannan LM, Jacobs EJ, Thun MJ.
+- Hannan LM, Jacobs EJ, Thun MJ.
 The association between cigarette smoking and risk of colorectal cancer in a large prospective cohort from the United States.
-Cancer Epidemiology and Prevention Biomarkers.
+Cancer Epidemiol Biomarkers Prev.
 2009;18(12):3362-7.